-By understanding the ecological response to habitat dynamics we can identify management actions to reduce the vulnerability of biodiversity to global change, including climate change.
+By understanding the lichen response to habitat dynamics we can identify management actions to reduce the vulnerability of biodiversity to global change, including climate change.

 Our research is focussed on epiphytes in Scottish woodlands, at three distinct scales: the biology of the lichen symbiosis, the population and individual species response, and the whole community response.